Alabama officer in mall shooting that killed 21-year-old, sparking protests, won't face charges

 The facts of the case demonstrate that the officer "reasonably exercised his official powers, duties, or functions when he shot” Bradford, the report states.

-Two bystanders — Brian Wilson, 18, and Molly Davis, 12, were also injured by gunfire.
+Two bystanders — Brian Wilson, 18, and Molly Davis, 12, were also injured by the gunfire.

-Erron Brown, 20, was charged in November with attempted murder in the shooting of Wilson that preceded the officer's opening fire on Bradford.
+Erron Brown, 20, was charged in November with attempted murder in the shooting of Wilson that happened before the officer opened fire on Bradford.

 Police initially described the 21-year-old as the gunman and said officers acted heroically to “take out the threat,” but later corrected themselves and identified Brown as the alleged shooter.